dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 | Serverless deployment                         | ❌ | ✔️ |
 | Offloads processing to clients                | ❌ | ✔️ |

-&dagger;Blazor WebAssembly apps can leverage web API to shield private C# code from clients, including with the use of authorization for secure access.
+&dagger;Blazor WebAssembly apps can use web API with ASP.NET Core Identity to keep C# code private and secure.

 ## Additional resources